Dynamic MRI of the pelvic floor

 Dynamic upright MRI is helpful in evaluating persistent complaints both before and after surgery for pelvic organ prolapse (Bladder and rectum).
 It can be used to detect more defects than a physical examination or other imaging investigations.It does not use X-rays and is therefore safer than having an x-ray voiding cystogram to assess the degree of bladder prolapse.

-At the Medserena Upright MRI Centre, scans are made with the patient standing, or seated normally, and then when they are pushing down, straining into the pelvis.
-Given the recognized impact of an upright posture on the pelvic organs, this means that the patient is imaged in a much more physiologically relevant way.
+At the Medserena Upright MRI Centre, you would be scanned standing up, or seated normally, and then when you will be asked to “push” down, straining into the pelvis, so that any prolaspse can be evaluated.
+Given the recognized impact of an upright posture on the pelvic organs, this means that the you are imaged in a much more physiologically relevant way, as well as feeling much more comfortable and natural than when lying down.

 The Upright Positional MRI System offers the unique possibility of scanning patients in an upright or weight-bearing position.DOWNLOAD CLINICAL FLYER